nix-community/nixpkgs-terraform-providers-bin/README.md

 $ ./update.rb
 ```

-TODO: make the script smarter to skip if the version is the same.

 ### Adding new providers

 ```
 $ mkdir -p providers/<owner>/<repo>
-$ ./update.rb
+$ ./update.rb <owner>/<repo>
 ```

-TODO: allow passing the provider name to the update script so it doesn't go
-over everything every time

 ## License

-Unless explicitly stated otherwise, any contribution intentionally submitted for inclusion in the work by you
+Unless explicitly stated otherwise, any contribution intentionally submitted
-shall be licensed under the [MIT license](LICENSE), without any additional terms or conditions.
+for inclusion in the work by you shall be licensed under the [MIT
+license](LICENSE), without any additional terms or conditions.